Dolibarr/dolibarr/.github/CONTRIBUTING.md

 </pre>

 ### Pull Requests
+Pull Request process is the process to submit a change (enhancement, bug fix, ...) into the code of the project.
+There is some rules and process to follow...

 When submitting a pull request, use same rule as [Commits](#commits) for the message.
 If your pull request only contains one commit, GitHub will be smart enough to fill it for you.
 Otherwise, please be a bit verbose about what you're providing.